lrvasisht/NBA_MVP_ranking_predictions/README.md

 Further this project is ongoing, where I intend to train LTSM nueral network model and compare the results from previous ML models.

 Extended To do:
-Host data in SQL server and automatically update using Aitflow, build dashboard to keep track
+Host data in SQL server and automatically update using Airflow, build dashboard to keep track